 - Flying Brick: All Spaceknights had these powers.

 - Fully Absorbed Finale: Serves as one for Nova's first run, as one issue concludes his final arc which started in his own cancelled title and then continued in Fantastic Four.

 - Gendercide: The female Wraiths killing off their males.

 - Half-Human Hybrid: The appropriately named Hybrid was the son of a reformed Wraith and a human woman.

 - He Knows Too Much: Reporter "A.C" Ace connors managed to found evidence of the Dire Wraits in ROM's fight with hero Jack of Hearts.
 Sadly, her boss was a Dire Wraith, and she is quickly killed off.
 (Issue 14) Double Subverted, however, when is revealed she was just trapped along Steve Jackson, and did a Heroic Sacrifice to set him free.
 (Issue 15).

-- Heel–Face Turn: Not anyone from ROM's cast specifically, but rather a major Marvel character who eventually turned good at least partly because of ROM - Rogue (who was with the Brotherhood of Evil Mutants at the time), who kissed ROM to try and steal his powers, and instead absorbed part of his kindness and decency.
+- HeelFace Turn: Not anyone from ROM's cast specifically, but rather a major Marvel character who eventually turned good at least partly because of ROM - Rogue (who was with the Brotherhood of Evil Mutants at the time), who kissed ROM to try and steal his powers, and instead absorbed part of his kindness and decency.
 She was surprised to find that she liked it.
 By the end of the issue she was questioning which side she was on, and as a result (and her inability to control her powers), she eventually quit the Brotherhood and joined the X-Men.
-This is one major example of how ROM's presence in the MCU permanently affected it in a major way.
+This is one major example of how ROM's presence in the Marvel Universe permanently affected it in a major way.
 Unfortunately, since Marvel no longer owns the rights to the character, said HFT has since been retconned in various ways to not include the Spaceknight, but her very first one was as a result of him.

 - Human Aliens: Galadorians are indistinguishable from humans.